michael2012z/BitBible/markdown/KJV/files/Josh.md

 35. Jarmuth, and Adullam, Socoh, and Azekah,

-36. And Sharaim, and Adithaim, and Gederah, and Gederothaim; fourteen cities with their villages:and Gederothaim: or, or Gederothaim
+36. And Sharaim, and Adithaim, and Gederah, and Gederothaim; fourteen cities with their villages:

 37. Zenan, and Hadashah, and Migdal–gad,